UnrealNFT/ScreenerLand/README.md

 5. Join token communities

 ### For Token Holders
-1. Pay 10 CSPR to become CTO (Chief Token Officer)
+1. Pay 1000 CSPR to become CTO (Community Take Over)
 2. Upload 120s videos to promote your token
 3. Engage with your community
 4. Stay active to keep CTO status (90 days)